olifre/lifelines/_posts/2021-02-02-Peace-Lovers-Pain.md

 Strength to survive the internal fight, staying harmonious, is the only protection.
 You must wear the armour of belief in the self.
 Only self-confidence's armament can protect this self-destructive mind under constant self-attack.

-The sturdiness needs to be kept up until the wind of time has moved the wheels of war toward the next future clearing of peace in the forest of war.
+The sturdiness needs to be kept up until the wind of time has moved the wheels of fate toward the next future clearing of peace in the forest of war.
 Steel yourself, stay strong with this knowledge such as not to lose yourself.

 ---